AI Resume Screening: How I Scored 6,000+ Candidates Without Reading Every Resume

 Treat knockout questions like a dial you adjust based on real results - not a set-and-forget configuration.
 This iterative approach applies to every automation in this process: set it up, observe the outcomes, adjust.

 A note on compliance.
 Use only job-related criteria for knockout questions.
 Periodically review rejection rates across candidate groups.
-The EEOC has flagged automated selection tools as employment procedures that can create adverse impact risk.
-Keep your criteria defensible and documented.

 Step 3: Let AI score and rank the candidates who passed